 Shipping calculated at checkout.

-- Water water water!
-Try to keep the Trap's soil very moist at all times - in the wild they live in swamps, so they require wet potting soil.
+- Try to keep the Trap's soil very moist at all times - in the wild they live in swamps, so they require wet potting soil.

-- Using a thin piece of grass, or a toothpick, to reach in and gently touch/manipulate the inner hairs when the trap is lightly closed can also work
+- Another method is to use a thin piece of grass, or a toothpick, to reach in and gently touch/manipulate the inner hairs when the trap is lightly closed around a dead insect.

-- Feeding live bugs can happen automatically as they're attracted to the Venus Fly Trap, but automatic feeding may be hard to come by during the cold, winter months.
-If you are able to trap an insect, quickly place it in the freezer for a minute or two - just enough to stun the bug into immobility.
+- If you are able to trap a live insect, quickly place it in the freezer for a minute or two - just enough to stun the bug into immobility.
 Then, it should be able to be dropped in to the trap's waiting maw.
-When the insect comes back around, its movements should cause the trap to close automatically
+When the insect comes back around, its movements should cause the trap to close automatically.